You can only apprehend the Infinite by a faculty that is superior

 is communicated unto you."

-Illumination and enlightenment are the themes of Epiphany tide. Επιϕανια is the Greek word for Epiphany, and it means manifestation or revelation, showing forth or shining forth.
-For Christians it refers to the disclosure of God’s love, wisdom, and power in the life of Jesus Christ---the Divine Life calling and summoning all men to the centrifugal center of reconciliation and communion with God.
-It is like the sun that opens the eyes not only to sight but understanding, whose rays inspire the human mind to discover and elicit the meaning and definition of existence.
-The illumination or enlightenment which comes from God through Christ to all men relates not only to our vision but also to the power that can change us.
-Through it men are invited to participate in the life of God beginning here and now.
+Illumination and enlightenment are the themes of Epiphany tide. Επιϕανια is the Greek word for Epiphany, and it means manifestation, revelation, showing, or shining forth.
+For Christians, Epiphany reveals God’s love, wisdom, and power in the life of Jesus Christ – the Divine Life alive in the humanity of Jesus and calling us Home to our Heavenly Father.
+It is like the sun that opens the eyes not only to sight but understanding.
+Its rays carry the eyes of our minds into understanding God in Man.
+This illumination or enlightenment gives us not only knowledge but also the power to change and convert.
+Through it, men sense and perceive the Divine Essence through which we all can be changed in an instant, in the twinkling of an eye.
+(1 Cor.
+Xv.
+52)

-So in Epiphany tide our faith seeks to find and know God’s love.
-Yet what confronts us on the first three Sundays in Epiphany is confusion.
-In our Epiphany readings we find ignorance and uncertainty as a necessary forerunner to enlightenment and knowledge.
-In them, unarticulated belief and faith seem to hover over not-knowing and spiritual darkness.
-Where is He that is born king of the Jews?
+In Epiphany tide, our faith believes that God is at work in Jesus Christ.
+We seek to know Him more intimately.
+Yet on the first three Sundays in Epiphany we feel a degree of confusion.
+In our Epiphany readings, we are confused and hopefully intrigued.
+We have not reached understanding, but our faith must continue in hot pursuit of God in Jesus.
+The Wise Men ask Where is He that is born king of the Jews?
 We have seen His star in the east and have come to worship Him, (St. Matthew 2.
-2) the Wise Men ask.
-We believe but where is He, that we may know Him?
-Their faithful conviction or belief tells them that a star is leading them to see God.
-And so they carry sacred gifts with mystic meaning fit only for the One they believe is calling them forth out of darkness and into His own marvelous light.
+2) We believe but where is He, that our faith may know Him?
+They believe that an extraordinary Star calls them forth to find and know an unusual king.
+They carry sacred gifts with mystic meaning because they believe that this king will bring them out of darkness into His own marvelous light.

-Confusion and uncertainty compel those who love God to search more diligently for His truth.
-Last Sunday we found an example of the same kind of confusion.
-Joseph and Mary were alarmed and frightened at the prospect of losing their son Jesus.
-So they sought Him out of confusion and bewilderment.
-Their faith drives them to find Jesus, but their love threatens it with fear and terror.
-They hurry back to Jerusalem because they believe they have lost Jesus.
-Their faith moves on but they are astonished and amazed with where they find Him and with what He is doing.
-With exasperation they exclaim to Him, Son, why hast thou thus dealt with us, behold thy father and I have sought Thee sorrowing.
+Confusion and intrigue are the hallmarks of a faith that seeks understanding and knowledge.
+Last Sunday we found that Joseph and Mary were alarmed and frightened at the prospect of having left their son Jesus behind in the Temple.
+They sought Him not only out of confusion but also out of fear.
+Their faith was weak, but still they followed it.
+They hurried back to Jerusalem because they believedand hoped that their son was safe.
+They sought Him out with trembling faith and then were sore amazed with where they found Him and with what He was doing.
+Their faith was rewarded fwith relief.
+Still, they were upset.
+Son, why hast thou thus dealt with us, behold thy father and I have sought Thee sorrowing.
 (St. Luke 2.
-48) They are perplexed further by His answer: Why is it that ye sought Me?
+48) His answer: Why is it that ye sought Me?
 Wist ye not that I must be about My Father’s business?
-(Ibid, 49) Mary and Joseph understood not the saying which He spake unto them.
-(Ibid, 50) But Mary believes that there is a truth she must learn.
-And so, she kept all these sayings in her heart.
+(Ibid, 49) confused them even more.
+Mary and Joseph understood not the saying which He spake unto them.
+(Ibid, 50) But Mary’s weak faith still sought to know and to love her son more fully.She kept all these sayings in her heart.
 (Ibid, 51).
-In Mary’s heart there is a desire to learn the deepest truth from her more than enigmatic Son.

 Love is that liquor sweet and most divine,/